Syllabus Statement: Campus Climate for Diversity, Equity, and Inclusion

-Academic support is available in the library for all students by appointment or drop in.
+Academic support is available in the library for all students by appointment, online, or drop in.
 Providers include:

-- Professional staff who support time-management, learning and study strategies, note-taking, and college reading strategies.
+- Professional staff who support writing across the curriculum, time-management, learning and study strategies, note-taking, college reading strategies, and English language assistance.

 - Assistance for students with disabilities requesting accommodations.